telerik/xaml-docs/controls/radcalculator/getting-started/RadCalculatorPicker-GettingStarted.md

 # RadCalculatorPicker Getting Started

-This tutorial will walk your through the creation of a sample application that contains __RadCalculatorPicker__ and will show you how:
+This tutorial will walk your through the creation of a sample application that contains __RadCalculatorPicker__ and will show you how to:

 * Use RadCalculatorPicker in your project;